domgen/ABdev/README.md

 * How to scale a/b testings or how to build complicated tests using reusable code from modern build tools
 * What are some better ways of coding javascript and css a/b tests without using the browser's console
 * How can someone inject javascript and css into a website without having access to it
+* What is the easyest way to build a complex a/b test in Optimizely, VWO, ABtasty or other testing platform

 ===================
 #### How to install